 IBAN, BIC, SWIFT – What’s the Difference?

 SWIFT codes, BICs and IBANs are all used to help banks identify where a transfer is headed.

-How to find an IBAN code
+How to Find an IBAN Code

 If you can’t get in contact with the recipient, or are finding it hard to get a hold of your bank, you can search for your desired IBAN online.
-There are several online calculators which will convert a bank account to an IBAN.
+There are several online calculators which will convert a bank account into an IBAN.
 All you have to do is input the bank’s code and the account number.

 You can see sample IBANs by country here.

 One of the most popular ways to transfer money internationally is a wire transfer.
 However, it can take around 5 business days for the recipient to receive their funds – sometimes even longer.